FAQs about Wi-Fi calling

 - TTY (Teletypewriter) Service

-For Android phones launched in 2016 and all iOS devices there are no restrictions.
+For Android phones launched in 2016 or after and all iOS devices there are no restrictions.

 For Legacy Android phones launched prior to 2016, outbound calls over Wi-Fi Calling may not be available outside Nationwide Sprint Network coverage areas, but inbound calls and other messaging services may still be available.